fioprotocol/fio-registrations/README.md

 node server/webhook-example.js 3690 phjz6nQob7FlhlsUZNGCDJwtaLUeb0XHiFd23hCPtRY
 ```

+If you don't have inbound Coinbase webhooks setup that should be fine.
+You'll
+need to use the Admin interface to "Find" your account (usually by public key)
+and click to open your account or domain and click the "refresh" link.
+That
+will pull the latest data from Coinbase.

 ### Compiles and hot-reloads for development

 Remove the `./dist` directory if you did a build..